21 Things to Do in the Oregon Outdoors This Year

 15. Crater Lake National Park

 Nationally recognized for crystal clear cerulean waters, this now extinct caldera offers some of the most inviting sights in the state, particularly on a hot day.
-The Rim Road drive is open summer through early fall and can be done in half a day.
+The Crater Lake Rim Road drive is open summer through early fall and can be done in half a day.

 Of course, if you really want to see the sights, you’ll take in some of the trails.
 The Cleetwood Cove Trail is an easy downhill trek to the water’s edge and the only way to explore the lake on boat.
 You might hate yourself on the climb back up but will never regret the lakeshore excursion, despite the physical exertion.